tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper v0.4.1.md

 By forcing execution to end and accounting to close:
 - Risk cannot accumulate silently
-- Losses cannot be deferred indefinitely
+- Losses cannot be deferred indefinitely through accounting tricks
 - Profit cannot be implied without proof

 Finality is not punitive.